 Topic #1 (2-3 pages): At All Souls College in Oxford, it is traditional to present students with only one word instead of a full essay prompt.
 Choose from one of the following:

-Topic #4: The philosopher Blaise Pascal proposed the following idea, now known as “Pascal’s Wager”: A rational person, even if he does not believe in God, should live his life as though God does exist, and try to believe in Him.
-For the reward that God promises to those who seek Him is an infinite good, while any earthly goods that one might lose by seeking Him can only be finite goods.
-No matter how unlikely a person thinks God’s existence is, then, this supposed unlikelihood is more than outweighed by the difference between the potential gain of an infinite good and the potential loss of a finite good, and so it is better to believe in God and to live accordingly.
+Topic #2 (2-3 pages): “A rational person, even if he does not believe in God, should live his life as though God does exist, and try to believe in Him.
+For the reward that God promises to those who seek Him is an infinite good, while any earthly goods that one might lose by seeking Him can only be finite goods.”
+Is Pascal’s Wager a compelling reason to believe in God, and to live in accordance with Him?

 Topic #3 (1,000 words): Describe any painting you would like using exactly one thousand words.
 Please attach a copy of the chosen painting.

 Topic #4 (2-3 pages): Some mathematical theories and systems were conceived as pure theory before mathematicians realized they had real-world applications (eg, non-Euclidean geometry).
 Does this mean that mathematics is invented?
 That is, is math real?
 If so, where does it exist?

 The essay can be submitted in pdf form to email@example.com.

 In one page or less (single spaced, in 12 point font), please describe why you believe you would thrive at Wyoming Catholic College, and why you are attracted to its model of academic inquiry.